 3. Western Illustrations

-Have fun with western fonts and imagery, especially if your school is located in the western US, or if your t-shirts are being made for an event with an outdoorsy theme.
+Have fun with western fonts and imagery, especially if your school is located in the western US, or if your t-shirts are being made for a fundraising event with an outdoorsy theme.
 Whether you go cowboy or campy, have fun with those western vibes for your next t-shirt.

 Get the Look: Use imagery of trees, mountains, cow skulls, and stars.
 Find fonts that have an Americana or vintage look.
 Make your design more feminine by balancing western imagery with a script font or floral illustrations integrated into your design.